I’m slowly transitioning into being a full-time black coffee drinker but even I can’t resist some of the sweet drinks Starbucks offers.

 How Much Sugar in A Pump of Syrup at Starbucks

-THis kind of varies slightly on the flavour, but a pump is about a teaspoon and a half of liquid and in that it’s mostly sugar, alongside water and whatever the flavor is so as a rule you can equate a pump of syrup as a teaspoon of sugar.
+This kind of varies slightly on the flavor, but a pump is about a teaspoon and a half of liquid, and in that it’s mostly sugar, alongside water and whatever the flavor is so as a rule, you can equate a pump of syrup as a teaspoon of sugar.

 And if you add caramel to a venti latte they pump in 5 pumps of syrup for you.
 5 teaspoons of sugar going in and being swirled around, no wonder it tastes so good!